PatrickJWalsh/Mall-Customer-Segmentation/README.md

 All project code can be referenced [here](https://github.com/PatrickJWalsh/Mall-Customer-Segmentation/blob/master/Mall%20Customer%20Clustering.R).

 ### Project Introduction and Motivation
 The dataset is a customer database of a mall.
 It contains 200 observations with basic information such as age, gender, annual income, and spending score.
-The purpose of this analysis is to uncover underlying patterns in the customer base, and to group them accordingly, often known as market segmentation.
-In doing so, the marketing team can have a more targeted approach to reach consumers, and the mall can make more informed strategic decisions to drive profit.
+The purpose of this analysis is to uncover underlying patterns in the customer base, and to groups of customers accordingly, often known as market segmentation.
+In doing so, the marketing team can have a more targeted approach to reach consumers, and the mall can make more informed strategic decisions to increase profits.

 ### Methods Used
 All Analysis was performed in R. Small tables (bucketed customer age, spending tiers, and cluster centers) were formatted in Excel.